- Authorized Work for Study Permit Holders

 You must apply for your PGWP within 180 days after Carleton notifies you that you have completed your program requirements and are eligible to graduate.
 The 180 days starts on the earliest of the following dates:

-You must have had a valid study permit at some time in the 180-day period, but your study permit does not necessarily have to be valid at the time you apply for the work permit.
+You must have had a valid study permit up to your program completion, but your study permit does not necessarily have to be valid at the time you apply for the work permit.

 The ISSO strongly recommends that students have a study permit that is valid for at least 90 days after the end of their final term of study.
 If you need an extension, you should apply early in your last term.
 This will ensure that you have a valid study permit when your graduation is confirmed.
 This is one of the requirements if you want to start working as soon as possible.